mdn/content/CONTRIBUTING.md

 If you have a [local checkout](#forking-and-cloning-the-repository) of the repository and have [installed the dependencies](#preparing-the-project), or you are using [github.dev](https://github.dev), a pre-commit hook will be installed which automatically runs while making a commit.
 To save some headache and improve your work flow while authoring, you may wish to [configure your editor to automatically run Prettier](https://prettier.io/docs/en/editors.html).
 Alternatively, you may run `yarn fix:md` in the command line to manually format all Markdown files.

+> [!NOTE]
-> **Note:** Automatically formatting changes does not work for pull requests opened using the GitHub Web UI as described in the ["Simple changes" section](#simple-changes).
-This may result in failed status checks on pull requests.
+> Automatically formatting changes does not work for pull requests opened using the GitHub Web UI as described in the ["Simple changes" section](#simple-changes).
+> This may result in failed status checks on pull requests.
 If you're not sure about how to fix this, [get in touch with us][]! for help.

 ### Adding a new document